lszhou/lszhou.github.com/_posts/2015-11-26-dynamic-id-ngrepeat.md

 </html>
 ```
 In this example, the directive is used by `<div ng-repeat="item in items">`.
 Here the items the declared in the controller
 `Ctrl` as `$scope.items = ['hi', 'hey', 'hello'];`.
 It is the so-called **collection** in the above official words and here the variable `item` is actually the so-called `loop variable `. ngRepeat instantiates a template for each `item`. i.e, 'hi', 'hey', 'hello' respectively.
-In the background, an angularjs variable `$index` is set to be current items index or key.
+In the background, an AngularJS variable `$index` is set to be current items index or key.

 To minimize creation of DOM elements, ngRepeat uses a function to "keep track" of all items in the collection and their corresponding DOM elements.
 The default tracking function (which tracks items by their identity) does not allow duplicate items in arrays.
 This is because when there are duplicates, it is not possible to maintain a one-to-one mapping between collection items and DOM elements.